Distance:22.7 miles. Elevation: 3316 ft

 So I climbed back through the building site and escaped from Avoriaz, never wishing to return.

 Back at the col, I put my cap and arm warmers on.
-My route descended the north side and this was tree-lined through forests.
+My route descended the north side and this was a tree-lined road through forests.

 Beyond that was a steep section that I had read warnings of, which is why I’d reversed my route, once again, to have the steep bits on the descent.
 On the brakes nearly the whole time, I wished I had disc brakes.

-Eventually I came to my second lake of the day, and this one was spectacular, if a little touristy for my taste.
+Eventually I came to my second lake of the day, and this one was spectacular, if a little touristy.

 Shortly after that, I passed through the village of Montriond, just as the clock was chiming 4 o’clock,